Tuesday, July 08, 2008

 This, I feel, reflects the information security world of the past - blighted with too many people who write abstruse policies which no one reads and are heard to continually say "no you can't do that".

-I feel it's time for a change so I proposed the following thre
+I feel it's time for a change so I proposed the following three areas:

 General-purpose parallelism